Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M308 S10 Y"mcu-temp" A"MCU"                              ; defines sensor 10 as MCU temperature sensor
 M308 S11 Y"drivers" A"Duet stepper drivers"              ; defines sensor 11 as stepper driver temperature sensor
 M308 S12 Y"drivers-duex" A"Duex stepper drivers"         ; for Duet 2 WiFi/Ethernet with DueX2/5, defines sensor 12 as DueX2/5 stepper driver temps
-M308 S13 Y"board-temp" P"123.dummy" A"Motor temperature" ; for M23 motors with firmware 3.7.x
+M308 S13 Y"board-temp" P"123.dummy" A"Motor temperature" ; for M23 motors or INDX tool board with firmware 3.7.x
 </pre>

 To read mcu and driver temperatures on an expansion board connected to a Duet 3 mainboard, put the CAN address at the start of a dummy P parameter.
 For example, a board at CAN address 1 would use: